ttscoff/bunch/integration/url-handler.md

 ## `raw` {#urlhandlerraw}

 You can pass Bunch commands and directives directly through the URL handler.
-With this you can specify a path to a Bunch file outside of your Bunches folder, or even pass a url-encoded string containing Bunch directives.
+With this you can specify a path to a Bunch file outside of your Bunch folder, or even pass a url-encoded string containing Bunch directives.

 ### Parameters

 Only one of `file` or `txt` should be specified

 `file`
-: (_String_) Either an absolute path or a path relative to the configured Bunches folder.
+: (_String_) Either an absolute path or a path relative to the configured Bunch folder.
 If this is provided, any `txt` parameter will be ignored

 `txt`
 : (_String_) URL encoded text text contents to process as if read from a file